Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

-\textbf{Implementation details.} For our GNN model, we instantiate it by setting the embedding dimension $p=128$, and all MLPs have 2 layers with hidden dimension 128 and rectified linear units as activation function.
+\textbf{Implementation details.} For our GNN model, we instantiate it by setting the embedding dimension $p=128$, and all MLPs have $L=3$ layers with hidden dimension 128 and rectified linear units as activation function.
 The embeddings are updated for $K=5$ iterations.
-We train the RL agent for $\mathcal{N}=1000$ episode, i.e. solving 1000 instances drawn from distribution $\mathbb{D}$, with the maximum step limits $\mathcal{T}_{max}=10000$.
-During training, another 200 instances drawn from $\mathbb{D}$ are used to validate the performance of agent's policy.
+We train the RL agent for $\mathcal{N}=1000$ episode, i.e. solving 1000 instances drawn from distribution $\mathbb{D}$, with the cutoff step limit $\mathcal{T}_{max}=10000$.
+During training, another 200 instances drawn from $\mathbb{D}$ are used to validate performance of the agent's policy.
 The discount factor $\gamma$ is set to 0.99.
 For exploration, the value of $\epsilon$ is set to 1 in the beginning, and linearly annealed to 0.05 in the first 20000 steps.
 We use the Adam optimizer to train the neural network, with a constant learning rate $\eta=0.00005$ and mini-batch size $\mathcal{B}=128$.
 The size of experience replay is $\mathcal{M}=0.1\text{M}$.
 The frequency of updating the target network is $e_u=100$.
+For testing, we set a cutoff limit of $5\times 10^5$ search nodes for our policies and all baseline heuristics.
+The neural architecture and hyperparameters are empirically tuned on small sized instances.
+More details will be given in Section \ref{sec:impact}.
 Our approach is implemented in C++ on top of the source code of Google OR-Tools\footnote{https://github.com/google/or-tools.
 Note that our implementation is based on the original CP solver, instead of the CP-SAT solver.}, a state-of-the-art CSP solver, which employs the binary branching strategy.
-The GNN architecture and training algorithm is implemented based on the source code\footnote{https://github.com/Hanjun-Dai/graph\_comb\_opt.} of \cite{khalil2017learning}.
+The GNN architecture and training algorithm is implemented based on the source code\footnote{https://github.com/Hanjun-Dai/graph\_comb\_opt.} of \citep{khalil2017learning}.
 The hardware we used is a workstation with Intel Core i9-9920x CPU and one NVIDIA RTX 2080Ti GPU (11GB memory).
-Our code will be released soon.
+Our code is publicly available at \url{https://github.com/songwenas12/csp-drl}.